 T-Rex Cafe Restaurant in Downtown Disney

-The T-Rex Cafe was created by the same people who brought us the very popular Rain Forest Cafe.
-The theme is of course the pre historic world so expect dinosaurs, decent but pricey food and a whole lot of noise!
+The theme is, of course, the prehistoric world so expect dinosaurs, decent but pricey food and a whole lot of noise!
 This is a great restaurant to take the kids.

-Well the kids probably can but don’t worry, there is a kids menu with the usual favorites, pizza, burgers and pasta.
+Well the kids probably can but don’t worry, there is a kids menu with the usual favorites, pizza, burgers, and pasta.

 Disney Crystal Palace Restaurant

-This is one of my very favorite Disney character dining restaurants as not only do you get to meet Winnie the Pooh, Tigger, Piglet and Eeyore the food is also pretty good for all the family.
+This is one of my very favorite Disney character dining restaurants as not only do you get to meet Winnie the Pooh, Tigger, Piglet, and Eeyore the food is also pretty good for all the family.

 For a complete guide go to